It’s happened again.

 I wish I had some gifs of the secondary characters (not sorry for all the Marcus/Eugenie gifs), but I couldn’t find any.
 Between Xiaoyue and everyone at the farm, they brought some interesting dimensions to the story.
 I won’t go into details of how everyone is connected, but this is actually one of few dramas where I actually liked most of the secondary cast/characters.

-To be fair, I won’t do an entire play-by-play of the drama to leave some elements a mystery, but I promise this one has a good ending and I highly recommend it.
-I may not dive into Taiwanese dramas and it’s equally rare that I feel inspired and captivated enough to binge watch, but I have here.
+To be fair, I won’t do an entire play-by-play of the drama to leave some elements a mystery.
+Although, I can promise this one has a good ending and I highly recommend it.
+I may not dive into Taiwanese dramas nearly enough and it’s equally rare that I feel inspired and captivated enough to binge watch.
 It’s also from 2016 and available to watch right now on Viki.
 Win, win!

 Behind Your Smile is billed as a melodrama, but if you don’t mind wading through the dramatic and heavy moments, there will be big pay offs.
 Sure, the ending is sweet, cute, and fitting.
 But after all that everyone has gone through, it’s nice to see that love and happiness can conquer all.